vmware-tanzu/velero-plugin-for-microsoft-azure/README.md

 For more complex installation needs, use either the Helm chart, or add `--dry-run -o yaml` options for generating the YAML representation for the installation.

+## Extra security measures

+To improve security within Azure, it's good practice [to disable public traffic to your Azure Storage Account][23].
+If your AKS cluster is in the same Azure Region as your storage account, access to your Azure Storage Account should be easily enabled by a [Virtual Network endpoint][24] on your VNet.

 [1]: #Create-Azure-storage-account-and-blob-container
 [2]: #Set-permissions-for-Velero
 [3]: #Install-and-start-Velero